Noncommutative approach to diagnose degenerate Higgs bosons at 125 GeV: Spontaneous symmetry breaking

 \section{Spontaneous symmetry breaking}

-In order to show the role played by the noncommutativity into the Spontaneous symmetry breaking and Higgs-Kibble mechanisms, consider the potential $\wt{U}$, given in Eq.(\ref{potential2}).
+In order to show the role played by the noncommutativity into the SSB and EBHGHK mechanism, consider the potential $\wt{U}$, given in Eq.(\ref{potential2}).
 In this scenario, if $\wt{\mu}^2>0$ then the vacuum is at $\phi_i=0$, the symmetry $\phi_i\rightarrow -\phi_i$ is manifest and $\wt{\mu}^2$ is the mass of the scalar modes.
 On the other hand, if $\wt{\mu}^2<0$, the spontaneous symmetry broken and the vacuum is at $(\phi_i\phi_i)={\frac{-\wt{\mu}^2}{\lambda}}$.
 In the NC framework, the usual discussion about the spontaneous symmetry broken is still valid.
 In order to illustrate the discussion above, we consider the following plane section, $\phi_1=0$, namely:

-In Fig.(\ref{fig:phi41}), we can infer that the NC potential $(\wt{U})$ has its value increased when compared with the commutative one $({U})$ due to the NC $\theta$-parameter.
-In Fig.(\ref{fig:phi42}) the spontaneous symmetry broken is affected by the NC $\theta$-parameter: at the bottom of the graph, the depth of the well is smaller than the one given in the commutative framework and, for a given $\phi_2$, the NC potential has its value increased when compared to commutative one.
-In analogy with what was done to explain the deep inelastic scattering phenomenon through DHO\cite{FT1,FT2}, where internal energy of nucleons increase after the collision so that the potential energy also increases, we argue that the NC $\theta$-parameter plays the role of a damping coefficient\cite{MACN1}, even in a spontaneous symmetry broken context.
+In Fig.(\ref{fig:phi41}), we can infer that the NC potential $(\wt{U})$ -- the dash line -- has its value increased when compared with the commutative one $({U})$ -- solid line -- due to the NC $\theta$-parameter.
+In Fig.(\ref{fig:phi42}) the spontaneous symmetry broken is affected by the NC $\theta$-parameter: at the bottom of the graph, the depth of the well is smaller than the one given in the commutative framework and, for any value assigned to $\phi_2$, the NC potential has its value increased when compared to commutative one.
+In analogy with what was done to explain the deep inelastic scattering phenomenon through DHO\cite{FT1,FT2}, where internal energy of nucleons increase after the nucleon collision so that the potential energy also increases, and together with demonstration that the NC $\theta$-parameter plays the role of a damping coefficient\cite{MACN1}, we argue that this role played by the NC $\theta$-parameter remains in the spontaneous symmetry broken context.